 The rearrangement is occur by shifting the hydrogen and methyl groups.
 This shifting occurs from secondary carbocation to a more stable one.

 Which carbocation is more stable?

 The carbocation which contains more alkyl groups is more stable.
-The alkyl group stabilizes it by donating the electrons.
+The alkyl group stabilizes it by donating electrons.